+Fig. 1. (a) Location of the study area with the CoastSat extent shown in orange; (b) Australia map with King Island (red) in relation to the Bass Strait study region (black) from Liu et al. (2022); (c) King Island map with Grassy Beach location (red).

 Study area: Grassy Beach (King Island, Australia)

-Grassy Beach (144.055°E, 40.065°S) is a south-facing, sandy embayment on King Island in western Bass Strait, between the Australian mainland and Tasmania (see Fig. 1).
+Grassy Beach (144.055°E, 40.065°S) is a south-facing, sandy embayment on King Island in western Bass Strait, between the Australian mainland and Tasmania (Fig. 1).
 The beach is about 1.4 km long, situated between a natural headland to the west-southwest and a series of rocky training walls associated with the Port of Grassy to its east.
 The beach is composed of fine to medium sand (D50 ≈ 0.23 mm), has a relatively mild beach slope (tanβ ≈ 0.045) and is microtidal with a spring tidal range of 1.4 m (Cossu et al., 2020; Lancaster et al., 2022; Short, 2006).
 Grassy Beach is partially protected from the strongest winds and largest waves associated with the Southern Ocean by its rocky headland, and easterly storms by the training wall to its east.
 A recent field study recorded a maximum significant wave height in the bay of 2.4 metres between January and September 2021 (Lancaster et al., 2022).
 In comparison, the long-term average wave height outside the embayment is approximately 3 metres (Liu et al., 2022).